-- Establish the section's annual work plan with the child protection team; set priorities/targets and performance measurements.
+- Establish the section's annual work plan with the child protection team and in consultation with partners; set priorities/targets and performance measurements with focus on achieving sustainable results at scale.
 Monitor work progress and ensure results are achieved according to schedule and performance standards. - Establish clear individual performance objectives, goals and timelines; and provide timely guidance to enable the team to perform their duties responsibly and efficiently.
 Plan and ensure timely performance management and assessment of the team. - Supervise team members by providing them with clear objectives and goals, direction and guidance to enable them to perform their duties responsibly, effectively and efficiently.